2011 Alamo Bowl: Records

 Several records were set in the 2011 Alamo Bowl.
 The 123 combined points were the most scored in regulation in a bowl game.
 The game also had 1,397 combined yards of offense and 17 touchdowns, both bowl game records.
 Baylor's 67 points were the most scored in bowl history.
-However, the record stood for just six days, when the West Virginia Mountaineers defeated the Clemson Tigers 70-33 in the 2012 Orange Bowl.
+However, the record stood for just six days, when the West Virginia Mountaineers defeated the Clemson Tigers 70–33 in the 2012 Orange Bowl.

-The Huskies allowed a school record 777 yards of total offense in the 2011 Alamo Bowl.
+The Bears set an all-time bowl game record with 777 yards of total offense and was also the most yards ever allowed by Washington.
 Because of the Huskies' defensive performance, defensive coordinator Nick Holt was fired, as were defensive assistants Mike Cox (linebackers), and Jeff Mills (safeties) on December 31.

 With the win, Baylor secured their first 10-win season since 1980.
 Baylor also won its first bowl game since 1992.